sampreet-chawla/tunr-react-frontend/README.md

 ## About Project

 TUNR Project is a SPA (Single Page Application) that displays the songs is a user's Playlist and allows to add / update and delete songs in the playlist.
 It also shows the favorite songs in the playlist.
+This project was built in a day's effort.

 ## User Stories